bravo-2018/Assessments/TinaNguyenWeek-2.md

 Then, past the code in your console and explain why you were right/wrong.
 My prediction was wrong.
 It consoles "undefined" because nothing is actually getting passed through logIt().
 The var text = 'inside' is not getting called and neither is var text = 'ouside'.

+-- Hoisting: declare variable first. var text is called before it is declared, voiding 'inside' making it undefined

 #### 3. What is JSON?
 How does it relate to javascript objects?

   //Your Answer
   I don't really remember going over this in class...
 But after reading Google, I think it's a way of writing JavaScript; an extention of some sort

+  ** A light syntax used for storing and passing through information

   //Googled Answer
   "JSON, or JavaScript Object Notation, is a minimal, readable format for structuring data.
 It is used primarily to transmit data between a server and web application, as an alternative to XML.
 Squarespace uses JSON to store and organize site content created with the CMS."